kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 - **A thumbnail request.** ``ImageRequest/thumbnail`` exists to avoid decoding the image at full size, and playing the full-size animation would undo that.
 Neither the data nor the animation is attached.

 Also worth knowing: GIF is not an efficient format for what it is usually asked to do.
 A short, silent, looping MP4 is a fraction of the size and is decoded by dedicated hardware. `NukeVideo` plays those.

+## Under the Hood

+``Nuke/AnimatedImageSource`` parses the container – the frame count, the delays, the loop count, the canvas size – and decodes nothing.
+The pipeline parses it while it decodes the image, on the decoding queue, once, with the result cached alongside the image, so a view is handed an animation rather than data to find one in.
+Set ``Nuke/ImagePipeline/Configuration-swift.struct/isAnimatedImageParsingEnabled`` to `false` to skip it in an app that plays animations some other way.

+Playback follows the wall clock rather than the decoder: an animation that takes three seconds on paper takes three seconds on screen even if the main thread stalls, and what gives is the number of frames actually shown.
+The one exception is an animation whose frames take longer to decode than they are shown for, where skipping the late frames would mean skipping all of them: there the player shows the late frame and plays slow rather than stopping.
+Two corrections are applied to the delays the file declares, both of them what browsers do: a missing or non-positive delay becomes 0.1 s, and so does a delay below 0.011 s, which was written by a tool that meant "as fast as you can".

+Every animation in the process is driven by a single display link, which runs while any of them is playing and asks for no more than the fastest one needs – a 10 fps GIF asks for 20 Hz rather than the 120 the display is capable of.

 ## Topics